 Application Modernization: Breaking the Legacy Conundrum

-In a nutshell, cloud application modernization is the process of updating existing legacy applications, or building entirely new ones, to better align with the business objectives.
-Modernizing helps organizations to stave off the legacy code and take advantage of new, innovative tech.
+In a nutshell, cloud application modernization is updating existing legacy applications or building entirely new ones to better align with business objectives.
+Modernizing helps organizations stave off legacy code and exploit new, innovative tech.
 Rearchitecting legacy modernization applications enables organizations to realize the much-needed flexibility and agility to address imperative business requirements and seize opportunities for future growth.

 Why modernize your legacy applications?

-Let’s look at some of the potential benefits that applications modernization brings along:
+Let’s look at some of the potential benefits that application modernization brings along:

 The Business Benefits of Application Modernization